 Check out this website for more information.

-The 7 Best Things to do in Granada, Spain
+7 Best Things To Do In Granada, Spain

 1. The Alhambra

 Probably the reason for your trip to Granada!
-An absolute must on any Granada itinerary.
+An absolute must on any Granada itinerary and one of the major reasons this city is one of the best places to visit in Spain.

 It is decorated with carved stucco featuring Arab inscriptions, tile mosaics, and wooden ceilings adorned with pattern.
 The courtyards are peaceful due to the consistent sound of running water from fountains.